 The Friends of Bollington Recreation Ground (FOBR) are an energetic group of volunteers working to help keep the ‘Rec’ as a welcoming place for the benefit and enjoyment of the local community.
 Working in partnership with Cheshire East Council, who are responsible for the upkeep and maintenance of the Rec, the Friends help with improvements to the general environment and appearance.
 The Rec is used regularly for football, cricket and bowls and the refurbished tennis courts are very popular in fine weather.

 The Friends are keen to promote the enjoyment of a range of activities by the local community.
 With substantial investment from the Borough Council the Rec received the prestigious Green Flag award (left) for 2008 and have retained this award every year since!
-The Rec was also the home base for the widely acclaimed Bollington Festival in May 2014 and for many years before.
+The Rec was also the home base for the widely acclaimed Bollington Festivals since 1964.

 The Friends usually meet in each third month in the Pavilion at the Rec to review progress with improvements and to plan future activities.
 The scope of the activities of the Friends also extends to cover the adjacent Adlington Road play area.
 Please consult the Town Clerk at the Town Hall for dates of future meetings.

 Activities planned by the Friends include organising environmental surveys of flora and fauna, providing opportunities for local Schools to undertake nature studies and hold picnics and sports events, helping with maintenance of wild flower areas, borders and general tidiness of the site.

 New volunteers are most welcome and should contact the Town Clerk at Bollington Town Council and come to one of the regular meetings.